-AOCI-During the years ended December 31, 2022 and 2021, changes to AOCI were a result of net gains (losses) recognized in OCI and amounts reclassified from AOCI into earnings related to an interest rate derivative.
+AOCI-During the year ended December 31, 2022, changes to AOCI were a result of net gains (losses) recognized in OCI and amounts reclassified from AOCI into earnings related to an interest rate derivative.
 We utilized the swap arrangement to hedge against interest rate variability associated with a portion of the Term Loan Facility until the swap arrangement expired on December 12, 2022.
-The following table presents the total value recognized in OCI and reclassified from AOCI into earnings during the years ending December 31, 2022 and 2021 for derivatives designated as cash flow hedges:
+The following table presents the total value recognized in OCI and reclassified from AOCI into earnings during the year ending December 31, 2022 for derivatives designated as cash flow hedges: